 Ovulation tests strips work by detecting the LH level in a urine sample.
 This hormone LH is released & peaks just prior to ovulation and is the trigger to the ovary to release the egg.
 By identifying this peak in the levels of LH each month, also known as the LH surge, using an ovulation test strips, you can identify the most fertile time in a women’s cycle.

 You can see our full range of ovulation test strips available to buy online.

-How do ovulation kits work?
+How do ovulation test strips work?

 When do I start testing with urine LH ovulation test strips?

 For most urine ovulation test strips it depends on the length of your menstrual cycle.
 See below for full answer and how to work out the length of your cycle.